anthonygc/Jab-Reality/README.md

-# VJab: A Gamified Virtual Reality Boxing Experience using the Unity game engine
+# Jab Reality: A Gamified Virtual Reality Boxing Experience using the Unity game engine

 ## Immersive and Entertaining Exercise